 This tea originated around Tang Dynasty 618 - 907 CE within the Beiyun region of the awesomely named Phoenix Mountain of the Fujian province and was at first named 'Beiyun tea'.

-Over time, various peoples of position such as monks and scholars started to discover this tea as they visited and took note of the remarkable flavour this tea had on offer which was vastly different to anything they had experienced before.
+Over time, various peoples of position such as monks and scholars started to discover this tea as they visited and took note of the remarkable flavor this tea had on offer which was vastly different from anything they had experienced before.
 At this time, most drank unfermented green tea.

 Upon learning of this new tea, the Emperor at the time just had to try it.

-Today there are countless regions within China and Taiwan that produce their own distinct flavour of Oolong tea.
+Today there are countless regions within China and Taiwan that produce their own distinct flavor of Oolong tea.